-- 1. Enjoy High School Athletics as a recreational opportunity and recognize that the program is primarily for the benefit of the student athlete participants and the student body. - 2.
-Provide the citizens of Northfield with an opportunity to demonstrate their sense of community by supporting student athletes through attendance at athletic events.
+- 1. Enjoy High School athletics and activities as a recreational opportunity and recognize that the program is primarily for the benefit of the student participants and the student body. - 2.
+Provide the citizens of Northfield with an opportunity to demonstrate their sense of community by supporting students through attendance at events.